 I am part of many communities -- the community of West Brattleboro, the Academy school community, our local food community, a church community the parenting community and a community of friends.
 If you’ve been reading my columns right along, you know that I grew up in a family closely connected to the agricultural community through my grandparent’s produce and maple farm.
 My parents were members of other communities as well; the community of Williamsville where I grew up where and my dad was also a volunteer fire fighter and served on the town select board while my mom was part of gardening groups and also active in our schools.

 When you think about how various communities are interwoven through their members, you can see how being involved and combining our efforts can make a huge impact.
 We all make choices about how we are going to spend our time -- be it for employment, enjoyment or volunteering -- and these choices help define our personal, and therefore our greater communities.
-A great example of this is how the arts community in our area has such strength and supports many other local communities.
-This is something that I love about living here in the Southeast corner of Vermont; our choices about how to live have really developed our communities into something special.

 Some of my long-time favorite community events are the Chicken Pie Suppers put on by the Evening Star Grange 154 in Dummerston Center.
 I remember sitting at long tables family style in the hall of the grange with my family and grandparents, eating the delicious homemade chicken and biscuits.
 Living in Dummerston, my grandparents seemed to know everybody, and the socializing and exchanging of information that went on was astounding.
 I loved feeling a part of this group of people, however indirect, and have made it a priority to support the Grange by eating a delicious dinner with my husband and girls as often as possible.